Peacock (2024 film): Release

-The film had its US theatrical release in September 2025 via US distributer Oscilloscope.
+The film had its US theatrical release in September 2025 via US distributor Oscilloscope.
 Peacock was distributed by World Sales MK2 Films to more than 30 territories and after its Venice Film Festival premiere was selected by international film festivals including Chicago International Film Festival, Glasgow Film Festival, Vienna International Film Festival, Hong Kong Film Festival and New Zealand International Film Festival.

 Reception

 The film won the Best First Feature Award at the 35th Stockholm International Film Festival.
 For his performance, Albrecht Schuch was awarded Best Leading Actor at Austrian Film Awards.